sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 with check (user_id = auth.uid());
 ```

-## Customer-facing response draft
+## Reply I would send to the customer

-Thanks for the details.
-Since authentication works but the query returns an empty array, I would first check the Row Level Security policy on the `projects` table.
+Thanks for sharing the details.
+Since the query returns `data = []` with `error = null`, I would first check the RLS setup on the `projects` table.

-In Supabase, logging in successfully does not automatically mean the user can read rows from a table.
-If RLS is enabled, Postgres only returns rows that match an active policy.

-A good first check is whether the value in `projects.user_id` matches the logged-in user's `auth.uid()`.
+This usually means the request itself is not failing.
+Instead, Postgres is returning zero rows that are visible to the current user.
+In Supabase, signing in successfully confirms who the user is, but RLS policies still decide which rows that user is allowed to read.

+Please check these four things first:

+1. Is RLS enabled on `projects`?
+2. Is there a `select` policy for the `authenticated` role?
+3. Does `projects.user_id` store the same UUID as the logged-in user's `auth.uid()`?
+4. Is the client request using the authenticated user's session?

-For example, if each project belongs to one user, this policy would allow authenticated users to read only their own projects:
+If each project belongs to one user, please test this policy:

 ```sql
 create policy "Users can read their own projects"